Supporters want commitment on status for asylum seekers on COVID-19 front

 Cayo noted these people are doing jobs that are deemed essential during the pandemic and difficult to fill.

-But other advocates have also said those in the same situation working in other essential services such as food-processing or security aren't being given the same treatment.
+But other advocates have also noted those in the same situation working in other essential services such as food-processing or security aren't being given the same treatment.

 Interim Parti Quebecois Leader Pascal Berube said the province has a duty to recognize those who helped during the pandemic.